-NOTE FOR ALL WEB SITE GUESTS AND/OR POTENTIAL NEW CLIENTS: The first fews visits to my office are for an evaluation to see if it is appropriate for your needs for us to establish a treatment relationship.
-Therefore, any communication between web site guest and this therapist, or downloading forms from this site, does not guarantee that a treatment relationship will be established.
+NOTE FOR ALL WEB SITE GUESTS AND/OR POTENTIAL NEW CLIENTS: The first three to five visits to my office are for an evaluation to see if my practice is appropriate for your needs for us to establish a treatment relationship.
+Therefore, any communication between web site guests and this therapist, or downloading forms from this site, does not guarantee that a treatment relationship will be established.
 While in my office, if it is determined that my services do not meet your needs, I will offer several referrals to you to explore.
 This author (Dr. Scott) does not offer therapy services via this web site.

 HIPAA and Office Policies and Practices